 Worldwide distribution of tuberculosis

-Tuberculosis is spread worldwide and is one of the most frequent infectious disease besides AIDS and malaria.
-According to the Robert-Koch-Institut (RKI), one third of the world population is infected with tuberculosis, during their life, 5-10 % develop tuberculosis that has to be treated.
-Worldwide, tuberculosis is the bacterial infectious disease that most frequently leads to death and could be treated.
-Like this, it is the leading cause of death in patients with HIV.
+Tuberculosis is found worldwide and is one of the most frequently encountered infectious diseases along with AIDS and malaria.
+According to the Robert Koch Institute (RKI), 1/3rd of the world population is infected with Mycobacterium tuberculosis, and during their lifetime, 5% to 10 % develop tuberculosis disease that requires treatment.
+Worldwide, tuberculosis is the bacterial infectious disease that most frequently leads to death even though it is treatable.
+Tuberculosis is the leading cause of death in patients with HIV.

-Most infected people live in Africa, South East Asia, and in the Western Pacific region.
+Most individuals who are infected with Mycobacterium tuberculosis live in Africa, Southeast Asia, and the Western Pacific region.

 Etiology and Pathogenesis of Tuberculosis

-Tuberculosis pathogens are acid-fast aerobic gram-positive bacteria from the family of Mycobacteriaceae.
-In the following table, the pathogens of the Mycobacterium tuberculosis complex are listed with the respective reservoirs.
+Tuberculosis pathogens are acid-fast, aerobic, gram-positive bacteria from the family of Mycobacteriaceae.
+In the following table, the pathogens of the Mycobacterium tuberculosis complex are listed with their respective reservoirs.

-Pathogenically, the pathogens are especially effective via triggering severe cell-mediated immune response.
+Pathogenically, these bacteria are especially effective at triggering a severe cell-mediated immune response.

-The infection with tuberculosis is almost exclusively airborne (droplet infection) via aerosols < 5 µm of diameter via infected patients with active/infectious tuberculosis.
+The mode of transmission for infection with tuberculosis is almost exclusively airborne (droplet infection) via aerosols with droplets < 5 µm in diameter from patients with active/infectious tuberculosis.

-- Frequency, duration, and closeness of the contact with a patient with infectious tuberculosis
+- Frequency, duration, and closeness of contact with a patient with infectious tuberculosis

 - Amount and virulence of the inhaled pathogen